 - I find my work for [Company Name] meaningful

 - I feel that [Company Name] is a socially-responsible organization

-- I believe that [Company Name] is committed to diversity and inclusion and its practices reflect this
+- I believe that [Company Name] is committed to diversity, equity and inclusion and its practices reflect this

 There’s a strong relationship between great management and employee engagement levels.